edwardzhou130/PolarSeg/README.md

 2, Extract everything into the same folder.
 The folder structure inside the zip files of label data matches the folder structure of the LiDAR point cloud data.

-3, data file structure should look like this:
+3, Data file structure should look like this:

 ```shell
 ./